happy00007/CrashGame/Readme.txt

 * Modify room behaviors in RoomManager.cs and RoomStateManager.cs.
 3. UI Customization
 * Update UI elements and layout in UIManager.cs.
-* Use ScaleBuilder.cs to adjust UI scaling dynamically.
+* Use ScaleBuilder.cs to adjust X and Y axis scale of the game dynamically.
 4. Networking
 * Use ConnectionManager.cs to integrate with new networking solutions.
 * Modify room and player synchronization logic in RoomNPlayerState.cs.